Pythae: Unifying Generative Autoencoders in Python -- A Benchmarking Use Case: Case study benchmark

 \paragraph{Task 3: Classification} To measure the meaningfulness of the learned latent representations we perform a simple classification task with a single layer classifier as proposed in \citep{coates2011analysis}.
 The rationale behind this is that if a GAE succeeds in learning a disentangled latent representation a simple linear classifier should perform well \citep{berthelot2018understanding}.
 A single layer classifier is trained in a supervised manner on the latent embeddings of MNIST and CIFAR10.
 The train/val/test split used is the same as for the autoencoder training.
 For each model configuration, we perform 20 runs of the classifier on the latent embeddings and define the best hyper-parameter configuration as the one achieving the highest mean accuracy on these 20 runs on the validation set.
 We report the mean accuracy on the test set across the 20 runs for the selected configuration in Table.~\ref{tab:classif_cluster} (left)\footnote{See the whole results at \url{https://wandb.ai/benchmark_team/classifications}}.

 As expected, models explicitly encouraging disentanglement in the latent space such as the $\beta$-VAE and $\beta$-TC VAE achieve better classification when compared to a standard VAE.
 Nonetheless, AE-based models seem again the best suited for such a task since variational approaches tend to enforce a continuous space, consequently bringing latent representations of different classes closer to each other.
+As a general observation, we can state that models with a more flexible prior achieve better results on this task.